exakat/exakat-docs/Reference/Rules/Enums/NoMagicMethod.rst

 No Magic Method For Enum
 ++++++++++++++++++++++++

-  Enumeration cannot have a magic method, nor a constructor.
+  Enumeration cannot have magic methods, nor a constructor.
+Enumeration cases are created as needed, and magic methods are interfering with the default behavior of enumerations.

 .. code-block:: php